thegreatshasha/ideas/smart_cam/Primary Idea.md

 * Notifier: Notify people of the threat along with the assesment level.
 Support for sms, email, in app notifications.

 ## Applications
+* Sift through terabytes of video footage for forensics
+* Detecting violence amidst gangs etc, fights etc
+* Detect is someone abandons a package
+* Recognizing theft and illicit object handoffs
 * Baby monitor
+* Perimeter control/fence climbing/line crossing can be a simple application to automate
 * Pet monitor
 * Activity threat coupled with Actor history allows you to predict criminal
 * Detect key events like fighting, fire, tresspassing,